STAIRlab/sees/docs/library/1_Modeling/element/quadrilateral/48-Bbar Plane Strain Quadrilateral.md

 <p>NOTE:</p>
 <ol>
 <li>PlainStrain only.</li>
-<li>The valid queries to a Quad element when creating an ElementRecorder
+<li>The valid queries to a Quad element when creating an `ElementRecorder`
-object are 'forces', 'stresses,' and 'material $matNum matArg1 matArg2 ...'
-Where $matNum refers to the material object at the integration point corresponding to the node numbers in the isoparametric domain.</li>
+  object are `forces`, `stresses`, and `material $matNum matArg1 matArg2 ...` Where `matNum` refers to the material object at the integration point corresponding to the node numbers in the isoparametric domain.</li>
 </ol>

 ## Examples